 Engagement Outside the Classroom

-Environmental Sciences Club – engages students of all disciplines in environmental awareness and promotes interdisciplinary research opportunities.
+Environmental Sciences Club (ENVClub) – This student club is for people who are environmentally conscious.
+It engages students of all disciplines in environmental awareness and to promote interdisciplinary research opportunities.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.